 What Users Think About Pipedrive

-Users report the Pipedrive app can be frustratingly slow, especially if it is set up to work with an entire company’s data (which is what cost Pipedrive the overall best ranking).
+Users report the Pipedrive app can be frustratingly slow, especially if it is set up to work with an entire company’s data, which is what cost Pipedrive the overall best ranking.
 To counter this issue, they recommend you set up the app to load an individual user’s data only.
 Otherwise, they report the user interface is easy to use with an attractive layout.
-You can read more about Pipedrive and what other users are saying on our Pipedrive Review page.

 Where to Find Pipedrive